robsonfagundes/basic-python-course/ClassTwo.md

 In this lesson I will talk about variables, types, input, output and mathematical operators.
 Today we will see the basic of basic of basic of Python... the first thing that we have to do is how to do the command of exit at user interface.

-Ok let's to the code:
+Ok let's to the code.
 Create an new file named **input-output.py** in directory class2, and write the follow code.

+First Example:

 In this example, look at code below that we can use the command print in the following ways: simple prints, many prints or twice print in the same print.
 ```python